 Sasha Lezhnev is the Founding Director of GRG and Policy Consultant at The Sentry.
 He was previously Deputy Director of Policy at The Sentry and the Enough Project, where he focused on conflict, governance, corruption, and corporate accountability issues in Central and East Africa.
 He was previously Policy Advisor at Global Witness, where he led the organization’s U.S. advocacy on conflict resources and energy policy issues.
 Sasha worked for two and a half years in Uganda as Senior Program Officer with the Northern Uganda Peace Initiative and peace process advisor to the Northern Uganda Mediator.
 He is author of the book Crafting Peace: Strategies to Deal with Warlords in Collapsing States.
 He holds a Master’s in International Relations from Cambridge University and a B.S. in Foreign Service from Georgetown University.
 You can reach him at firstname.lastname@example.org or follow his photography at www.imagejourneys.org

 Kasper previously worked in Northern Uganda from 2015 to 2017 with the Northern Uganda Peace Initiative.
-Kasper holds a Master’s degree in Geography and International Development Studies from Roskilde University, Denmark, with a specialization in conflict mitigation, organizational capacity building, wildlife tracking, and field research.
+Kasper holds a Master’s degree in Geography and International Development Studies, with a specialization in conflict mitigation, organizational capacity building, wildlife tracking, and field research.
 You can reach him at email@example.com.

 Marisa R. Bassett